madzera/happytree/CONTRIBUTING.md

 #### Commenting

-Comments are only required on API client interfaces.
-The collaborator can feel free to elaborate line comments in internal methods, if the collaborator thinks it is necessary.
+Comments are required only on API client interfaces.
+Contributors are free to add line comments to internal methods and classes if they consider it necessary;
+however, such comments must not use the **Javadoc** format.

-In public interfaces, the HappyTree API adopts **Javadoc** as a comment convention.
+For public classes and interfaces, the HappyTree API mandates the use of **Javadoc** as the official documentation standard.

 #### Edge margin